nmfs-ost/noaa-fit-resources/_posts/2019-06-23-code-documentation.md

 documentation for you if you add comments in apropriate places in an `.R` file.
 Other programming languages use standards such as `doxygen` (C/C++) or `sphinx` (Python).
-It is important you update this automated documentation whenever you make changes to the code that affects the documentation - i.e. changing the inputs or outputs of a function.
+It is important you update this automated documentation whenever you make changes to the code that affect the documentation - i.e. changing the inputs or outputs of a function.
 Updating the documentation (along with running automated tests and conducting code review) should become an automatic part of your process